-b. less water is able to infiltrate into the ground, so instead is discharged rapidly into streams
+b. less water is able to infiltrate into the ground, so instead is discharged rapidly into streams a.
+Rainfall intensity. b.
+Rainfall duration. c.
+BOTH of the above; rainfall intensity and rainfall duration. d. down Slope

 - c. more water is used by humans and then discharged to streams - d. rainfall is greater in urban areas than in rural areas